-This year in Modern World History you will learn about some of the major changes that have taken place around the world in the past two hundred years.
-This year’s key themes include the experience of rapid economic change, the rise of new nations, the spread of democracy, and the impact of technology on just about all aspects of life.
-Geographically, the course focuses on Europe, Asia, and Africa, with the United States playing a growing role after 1900.
+This year in Modern World History you will learn about some of the huge changes that have transformed the world in the past two hundred years.
+This year’s key themes include rapid economic change, the rise of new nations, the spread of democracy, and the impact of technology on just about all aspects of life.
+The course focuses on Europe, Asia, and Africa, with the United States playing a growing role after the 1890s.
 The course is arranged in the following topics:

 World War One